What Are the Duties that Officers, Directors, and Shareholders in a Closely Held Corporation Owe One Another?

 What are the duties of the Shareholders of a Closely Held Corporation?

-For stockholders in closely held corporations, the Massachusetts’ highest court, the Supreme Judicial Court, the SJC, in the case of Donahue v.
+For stockholders in closely held corporations, the Massachusetts Supreme Judicial Court, the SJC, in the case of Donahue v.
 Rodd Electrotype Company of New England, Inc., established a higher standard: Stockholders in a close corporation owe one another substantially the same fiduciary duty in the operation of the enterprise that partners owe to one another, namely, a duty of the utmost good faith and loyalty.
 The SJC defined a close corporation as “typified by: (1) a small number of stockholders; (2) no ready market for the corporate stock; and (3) substantial majority stockholder participation in the management, direction and operations of the corporation.”
 In that context the majority shareholders owe a minority shareholder a duty of utmost fair dealing, disclosure and loyalty.
 This may be modified under certain circumstances.

 What are the duties of Officers or Employees to a Corporation?